OWASP/www-project-threat-and-safeguard-matrix/index.md

 To ensure proper use of the TaSM, be sure to understand the definitions of the terms used within the matrix

 ### Cyber Security
-Cybersecurity is the Business of Revenue Protection.
-Cybersecurity is all about understanding, managing, and mitigating the risk of your critical data being disclosed (confidentiality), altered (integrity), or denied (availability).
+Cyber security is the Business of Revenue Protection.
+Cyber security is all about understanding, managing, and mitigating the risk of your critical data being disclosed (confidentiality), altered (integrity), or denied (availability).

 ### Threats
 CNSS defines a **Threat** as any event with the potential to adversely impact organizational operations.